digitaltwinconsortium/DTDLParser/README.md

 For a DTDL model to be fully parsed, validated, and returned as an object model, the model must be complete.
 If the collection of models is not self-contained but instead depends on references to identifiers without definitions, the `ModelParser` will attempt to obtain definitions by calling a registered `DtmiResolver` delegate (when executing the `Parse()` method) or a registered `DtmiResolverAsync` delegate (when executing the `ParseAsync()` method):

-These delegates are registered when creating the instance of the `ModelParser` object.
+These delegates are registered with `ParsingOptions` when creating the instance of the `ModelParser` object.

 ### :warning: ParsingException and ParsingError